alpfundi/wlrs/README.md

 * [Font Awesome License](http://fortawesome.github.io/Font-Awesome/license/): SIL
 * [Montserrat](http://montserrat.zkysky.com.ar/en/the_project): SIL

-If you'd like give me credit somewhere on your blog or tweet a shout out to [@execat](https://twitter.com/execat), that would be pretty sweet.
+You can give credit somewhere on your blog or tweet a shout out to [@execat](https://twitter.com/execat), if you like the theme.